 The resulting charges are usually distribution and possession of child pornography.
 These crimes can result in somewhere between five and fifteen years in prison.
 There are also significant fines and other penalties.
 You may even be required to register as a sex offender in the state.

 You Need Strong Legal Defense for Sexting Related Charges

-If you or someone you love are charged with crimes of child pornography, sexual exploitation or other offenses related to sexting, you need aggressive legal defense.
-Your criminal defense lawyer must have an extensive knowledge of Arizona state and federal criminal law for these matters.
+If you or someone you love is charged with crimes of child pornography, sexual exploitation, or other offenses related to sexting, you need aggressive legal defense.
+Your criminal defense lawyer must have extensive knowledge of Arizona state and federal criminal law for these matters.
 You obviously need a lawyer capable of developing a strong legal defense.
 But you also need one able to help you gain reduced sentencing, should you be found guilty.